Creative industries: Definitions

-To this list John Howkins would add toys and games, also including the much broader area of research and development in science and technology.
+To this list Howkins would add toys and games, also including the much broader area of research and development in science and technology.
 It has also been argued that gastronomy belongs in such a list.

 The various fields of engineering do not appear on this list, that emerged from the DCMS reports.
 This was due, probably, to the fact that engineers occupy relevant positions in "non-cultural" corporations, performing activities of project, management, operation, maintenance, risk analysis and supervision, among others.
 However, historically and presently, several tasks of engineers can be regarded as highly creative, inventive and innovative.
 The contribution of engineering is represented by new products, processes and services.

 Hesmondhalgh reduces the list to what he terms "the core cultural industries" of advertising and marketing, broadcasting, film, internet and music industries, print and electronic publishing, and video and computer games.
 His definition only includes those industries that create "texts"' or "cultural artefacts" and which engage in some form of industrial reproduction.

 The DCMS list has proven influential, and many other nations have formally adopted it.
 It has also been criticised.
 It has been argued that the division into sectors obscures a divide between lifestyle business, non-profits, and larger businesses, and between those who receive state subsidies (e.g., film) and those who do not (e.g., computer games).
 The inclusion of the antiques trade often comes into question, since it does not generally involve production (except of reproductions and fakes).
 The inclusion of all computer services has also been questioned.

 Some areas, such as Hong Kong, have preferred to shape their policy around a tighter focus on copyright ownership in the value chain.
 They adopt the WIPO's classifications, which divide up the creative industries according to who owns the copyrights at various stages during the production and distribution of creative content.

 The Inter-American Development Bank (IDB) has denominated them for Latin America and the Caribbean as the Orange Economy which is defined as the "group of linked activities through which ideas are transformed into cultural goods and services whose value is determined by intellectual property."

 Others have suggested a distinction between those industries that are open to mass production and distribution (film and video; videogames; broadcasting; publishing), and those that are primarily craft-based and are meant to be consumed in a particular place and moment (visual arts; performing arts; cultural heritage).